JMOTUI/udacityproj4mohme/README.md

 ## Project 4 - Operationalize a machine learning microservice API

 This project launches a kubernetes cluster to provide a docker container to do a machine learning example that calculates the average housing prices in Boston.
 It is using a python application in the backend.
+The code is within the subfolder `project-ml-microservice-kubernetes`

 ---